Engine antifreeze coolant, plays a very important role, in keeping your cooling system, functioning efficiently.

 - Preventing, scale build up

-Cooling system problems, are now responsible for about 60% of engine failures.
-The color of antifreeze can be green, orange, red or even blue.
-So, most of the time coolant should look, a vivid green and it should, feel slippery, like oil.
-If it feels gritty to the touch; then you should get the cooling system flushed and replace the antifreeze.
+Cooling system problems, are now responsible for about, 60% of engine failures.
+So, the color of antifreeze can be green, orange, red or even blue.
+But, most of the time coolant should look, a vivid green and it should, feel slippery, like oil.
+If it feels gritty to the touch.
+Then, you should get the cooling system flushed and replace the engine coolant.

 What Does Engine Antifreeze Coolant Do:

 So, engine designs have changed, to improve fuel efficiency and lower emissions.
-These demands have made, engine operating conditions, even more severe.
+As a result, these demands have made, engine operating conditions, even more severe.

 Buy The Best And Forget The Rest

-Even when the warranty is over, it is still best, to follow the vehicle manufacturer’s recommendation.
-However, the antifreeze used, should at least meet minimum specifications.
+Even when the warranty is over, it is still best to follow the vehicle manufacturer’s recommendation.
+However, the antifreeze used, should at least meet minimum spec.
 There are many older vehicles, which still use traditional engine antifreeze coolant.
-But, they still need to meet factory specifications.
+But, they still need to meet, factory spec.
 As a result, these coolants, are cheaper than the longer life technologies.
 And, do not achieve, the same corrosion protection.

 Water Quality Matters

 There is still one factor that can, reduce the effectiveness of antifreeze.
 And, that is the quality of the water.
-Consequently, high levels of calcium and magnesium in tap water; can lead to deposits and scale build up.
-So, it is advisable to use; distilled water in the cooling system, rather than tap water.
+Consequently, high levels of calcium and magnesium in tap water, can lead to deposits and scale build up.
+So, it is best to use, distilled water in the cooling system, rather than tap water.